FundedByMe/django-access-manager/README.md

 Django Access Manager
 =====================

-An abstract access manager for Django
+An abstract access manager for Django.

+A tidy and extendable way of specifying access requirements for views instead of defining all the logic inside of the views or using mixins for every requirement.

 Installation
 ------------